 20% |

-- 1998: Bangladesh started “Teesta Barrage” irrigation project (3 cropping seasons per year).
+- 1998: Bangladesh started the “Teesta Barrage” irrigation project (3 cropping seasons per year).

 Note: However, West Bengal and Sikkim opposed an interim deal, since then the deal was shelved and remains unsigned due to the objections of West Bengal.

-- Article 253 of Indian Constitution gives power to the Union Government to enter any transboundary river water related treaty with a riparian state.
+- Article 253 of the Indian Constitution gives power to the Union Government to enter any transboundary river water-related treaty with a riparian state.

-- The centre cannot do it arbitrarily without taking into consideration the social, political and eco-impact of such a treaty in the catchment area.
+- The center cannot do it arbitrarily without taking into consideration the social, political, and eco-impact of such a treaty in the catchment area.

 - In 2011, the West Bengal government commissioned a study on the Teesta issue under the noted hydrologist Kalyan Rudra.